saritasa-nest/saritasa-pre-commit-hooks/README.md

 - the corresponding policy is added or changed;
 - a file related to the policy test is added, changed, or deleted.

+> [!IMPORTANT]
+> The CLI tool for Kyverno must be available locally.
+> Learn about various installation methods in the [documentation](https://kyverno.io/docs/kyverno-cli/install/).

 #### Configuration example

 The basic configuration for the hook has the following form: